AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

     * **Thankyou Message**: Brief confirmation or acknowledgment that is displayed on the screen after successfully submitting a form.
     * **Thankyou Page**:  Browse and select the page to display after successfully submitting a form.

 * **Use Page Language**: Use local of the AEM Sites page instead locale of Adaptive Form.
+This option is only applicable for Adaptive Form (Foundation).
 * **Set Focus on Form**: Select to set the focus on the first field of the Adaptive Form.
+This option is only applicable for Adaptive Form (Foundation).
 * **Theme**: Select a theme that defines styling for components of your Adaptive Form.
 Styling includes appearance properties such as font style, background color, dimensions, and alignment.
+This option is only applicable for Adaptive Form (Foundation).
 * **Form covers entire width of the frame**:
 An inline frame (iframe) is an HTML element that loads an Adaptive Form to an AEM Sites page.